netdata/netdata-demo-site/gvpe/README.md

 6. You can set the order gvpe routers will be evaluated, by running [`/usr/local/sbin/gvpe-routing-order.sh`](sbin/gvpe-routing-order.sh) on each node.

-7. If a node fails to get connected, you may need to disable a few protocols for it.
+7. If a node fails connect, you may need to disable a few protocols for it.
 On the failing node, edit `/etc/gvpe/local.conf` to override any of the default settings.
 Do not edit `/etc/gvpe/gvpe.conf`, as this will be overwritten when `provision-gvpe.sh` pushes new configuration.
+On amazon EC2 nodes, for example, I had to disable `rawip` and `icmp`.

 8. If you need to add static routes or take other actions when gvpe starts, nodes are connected, disconnected or updated, you will have to do it by hand, on each node, by editing all the `.local` files in `/etc/gvpe`.
 Keep in mind you can place any of these files in `conf.d` and `provision-gvpe.sh` will push it to all nodes (but note it will be executed on all nodes, without exception - normally static routing should be executed on all nodes, except one - the node that should route this traffic to its local network - you should handle this case by code in the script).